 The Entry Track and Exit Tracks are sloped at an angle of 10 degrees.
-The Ride Vehicle will roll freely for 100mm before entering the size box at a speed less than 0.20 meters/second.
+The Ride Vehicle will roll freely from the elevator lift before entering the size box at a speed less than 1.1 meters/second.

-The Ride Vehicle will travel on the Exit track for 200 linear millimeters before being brought to a rapid stop.
-Teams are not required to consider rider accelerations resulting from this sudden stop.
+The Ride Vehicle will travel on the Exit track for 100 linear millimeters and traverse a 150mm radius right turn before being brought to a rapid stop.
+Teams are not required to consider rider accelerations resulting from this turn and sudden stop.